CIS Baselines & Hardening: Practical Guide

 What is the difference between CIS Controls and CIS Benchmarks?

-CIS Controls are prioritized safeguards (what to implement first across the program).
-CIS Benchmarks are technology-specific hardening recommendations (how to configure specific systems more securely).
+CIS Controls are prioritized safeguards that tell you what to implement first across your program.
+CIS Benchmarks are technology-specific hardening recommendations that tell you how to configure specific systems more securely.

 How is this different from NIST CSF 2.0?